Sound approximate and asymptotic probabilistic bisimulations for PCTL: Introduction

-This asymptotic behavior is compatible with the usual assumptions of computational security in cryptography.
+This asymptotic behaviour is compatible with the usual assumptions of computational security in cryptography.
 There, models of security protocols include a security parameter $\eta$, which affects the length of the cryptographic keys and the running time of the protocol: more precisely, a protocol is assumed to run for $\stepsN(\eta)$ steps, which is polynomially bounded \wrt $\eta$.
-As already mentioned above, cryptographic notions of security do not observe the behavior of the systems after this bound $\stepsN(\eta)$, since in the long run an adversary can surely guess the secret keys by brute force.
-Coherently, a protocol is considered to be secure if (roughly) its actual behavior is \emph{approximately} equivalent to the ideal one for $\stepsN(\eta)$ steps and up to an error $\distD(\eta)$, which has to be a negligible function, asymptotically approaching zero faster than any rational function.
+As already mentioned above, cryptographic notions of security do not observe the behaviour of the systems after this bound $\stepsN(\eta)$, since in the long run an adversary can surely guess the secret keys by brute force.
+Coherently, a protocol is considered to be secure if (roughly) its actual behaviour is \emph{approximately} equivalent to the ideal one for $\stepsN(\eta)$ steps and up to an error $\distD(\eta)$, which has to be a negligible function, asymptotically approaching zero faster than any rational function.
 Under these bounds on $\stepsN$ and $\distD$, the asymptotic error $O(\stepsN\cdot\distD)$ in our soundness theorem is negligible in $\eta$.
-Consequently, if two states $\stateQ$ and $\stateQi$ represent the ideal and actual behavior, respectively, and they are bisimilar up to a negligible error, they will satisfy the same PCTL formulae with a negligible error.
+Consequently, if two states $\stateQ$ and $\stateQi$ represent the ideal and actual behaviour, respectively, and they are bisimilar up to a negligible error, they will satisfy the same PCTL formulae with a negligible error.

+We formalise this reasoning by providing a notion of \emph{asymptotic equivalence}.
+We start by considering families of states $\famF(\eta)$, intuitively representing the behaviour of a system depending on a security parameter $\eta$.
+Our asymptotic equivalence $\famF_1 \simFam \famF_2$ holds whenever the behaviour of the two families is $\stepsN,\distD$-bisimilar within a negligible error whenever we only perform a polynomial number of steps.
+We further introduce an \emph{asymptotic satisfaction relation} $\famF \models \logPhi$ which holds whenever the state $\famF(\eta)$ satisfies $\logPhi$ under similar assumptions on the number of steps and the allowed error.
+Our second main result is the soundness of the asymptotic equivalence with respect to asymptotic satisfaction.
+Asymptotically equivalent families asymptotically satisfy the same PCTL formulae.

-We provide a detailed overview of the proof of our soundness theorem, explaining the techniques that we used.
-Then, we also present the actual formal proof.
-Due to space limitations, we relegated to the appendix some parts of it.
-Remarkably, our proof exploits an apparently unrelated result from graph theory, namely the min-cut/max-flow theorem.
+We provide a detailed overview of the proof of our soundness theorem for $\stepsN,\distD$-bisimilarity in~\autoref{sec:result}, deferring the gory technicalities to~\autoref{sec:proofs}.
+The proof of asymptotic soundness, which exploits the soundness theorem for $\stepsN,\distD$-bisimilarity, is given in~\autoref{sec:asymptotic}.